 If you follow travel photographers on Instagram, then the chances are good that you have seen the famous Cypress Tree Tunnel of Point Reyes sometime in the last few years.
 It is hard to beat a spot this beautiful as the Cypress Trees do grow into a tunnel over the road.
 It is not on the park map though, but they will tell you about it if you go to the visitor’s center, or you can read the information on it below to find this awesome spot.

 - Best for sunset but it will be busy with other photographers

 The cypress tree tunnel is located about halfway between the lighthouse and the visitors center.
 It is hard to miss, as you can see the trees coming for about a mile before you get there.
-That being said, there is no sign so you need to watch out for the sign that says “North District Operations Center” as this is where you will turn.
+That being said, there is no sign, so you need to watch out for the sign that says “North District Operations Center” as this is where you will turn.

-I am not sure which angle I like better, I would recommend that you do both if you are there and have the time.
+I am not sure which angle I like better; I would recommend that you do both if you are there and have the time.

 This is one of those rare spots that actually lives up to your expectations.
 I feel like a lot of places you see in people’s photos have been heavily edited, but I was amazed by the cypress tree tunnel when I saw it in real life.
-I highly recommend you make the trip out to photograph it and to explore the amazing Point Reyes National Seashore while you are at it as well.
+I highly recommend you make the trip out to photograph it and to explore the fantastic Point Reyes National Seashore while you are at it as well.
 Let me know what you thought in the comments.